smealum/3ds_hb_menu/README.md

 Name, description and author will be read from the .3dsx if it has embedded smdh data or from the supplied icon path.
 The fields in the xml file will then override their respective entries.

 Note that while you can hotswap the SD card while hbmenu is running and it *should* work fine, in practice this feature has proven to be unstable, so use at your own risk.
 It is recommended that you instead use a file transfer homebrew application such as ftpony to transfer files without rebooting.
-Note that while you can hotswap the SD card while hbmenu is running and it *should* work fine, in practice this feature has proven to be unstable, so use at your own risk.
-It is recommended that you instead use a file transfer homebrew application such as ftpony to transfer files without rebooting.

 #### Technical notes